Jackson Scholars Program

 A study abroad program is a challenging and rewarding experience that broadens perspectives and enhances understanding of global challenge.
 Jackson Scholars may include a Study Abroad experience in their portfolio via one of two options.

-- Option 1.
+• Option 1.
 Students may participate in one of the UT-recognized study abroad programs for a full semester, and be enrolled at the host university.
-Courses taken at the host university must be for credit, with a grade of C or better, and the course credit must be recognized either by direct course equivalency or as 391S or 329S.
+Courses taken at the host university must be for credit, with a grade of C or better, and the course credit must be recognized either by direct course equivalency or as GEO 391S or 392S.

-- Option 2.
+• Option 2.
 Students may participate in two UT-recognized Maymester courses for which the entire course is spent abroad (outside of the United States).
 Maymester courses must be taken for credit, with a grade of C or better.
-The Jackson Scholars program will run international Maymester courses in alternate years which could fulfill this requirement.

 Work Experience in the Geosciences